akhoury/sails-count-middleware/readme.md

 # Extra Options

-There are 2 options that you change, just call the `generate()` function instead
+There are options that you can change, just call the `generate()` function
 ```javascript
     addXTotalCount: require('sails-count-middleware').generate({
         // if you want to add an action i.e. 'user/search' or whatever